apache/accumulo-website/_docs-2/configuration/overview.md

 ## Server Configuration

-Accumulo processes (i.e master, tablet server, monitor, etc) are configured by [server properties] whose values can be set in the following configuration locations (with increasing precedence) that are described in detail below:
+Accumulo processes (i.e master, tablet server, monitor, etc) are configured by [server properties] whose values can be set in the following configuration locations (with increasing precedence):

 1. [Default](#default) - All properties have a default value
 2. [Site](#site) - Properties set in [accumulo.properties]